Skilled Criminal Defense Attorney Contact Us to Discuss Your Case

 The cost of a non-disclosure is fairly expensive, costing $1000- $2500 plus filing fees, mailing fees, attorney fees, and other miscellaneous fees.
 In addition, there is a waiting period to file for non-disclosures for certain offenses in Texas.
 For example, for felonies, offenders typically must wait five years after the discharge and dismissal (after the completion of the deferred adjudication).
 Certain misdemeanor offenses have a waiting period of two years, while other misdemeanors allow for filing immediately.

-Contact your Lubbock non-disclosures lawyer to learn more.
+Reach Out to Your Lubbock Non-Disclosure Lawyer for More Information.
 Cynthia Mendoza’s experience, skill, and legal knowledge can help her obtain the best possible outcome for every client.
 Contact us at (806) 424-0900 today.

 • Texas Bar College